yxlin/ggdmc/README.md

 ## List of models currently hard-wired in _ggdmc_
 1. The LBA model, type = "norm",
 2. The DDM, type = "rd",
+3. The Wiener diffusion, type = "rd" and set sv=0 and sz=0

 ## PDA-based models
-3. The Piecewise LBA model 0; CPU-based PDA likelihoods; type = "plba0",
+4. The Piecewise LBA model 0; CPU-based PDA likelihoods; type = "plba0",
-4. The Piecewise LBA model 1; CPU-based PDA likelihoods; type = "plba1",
+5. The Piecewise LBA model 1; CPU-based PDA likelihoods; type = "plba1",
-5. The Piecewise LBA model 0; GPU-based PDA likelihoods; type = "plba0_gpu",
+6. The Piecewise LBA model 0; GPU-based PDA likelihoods; type = "plba0_gpu",
-6. The Piecewise LBA model 1; GPU-based PDA likelihoods; type = "plba1_gpu",
+7. The Piecewise LBA model 1; GPU-based PDA likelihoods; type = "plba1_gpu",
-7. The LBA model; GPU-based PDA likelihoods;, type = "norm_pda_gpu",
+8. The LBA model; GPU-based PDA likelihoods;, type = "norm_pda_gpu",
-8. The correlated accumualtor model; type = "cnorm".
+9. The correlated accumualtor model; type = "cnorm".

-< 3 to 8 are removed.
-For PDA-based models see my BRM paper in OSF site >
+< 4 to 9 are separated from ggdmc package.
+For these PDA-based models see
+my BRM paper and associated packages at my OSF site >

 For the details regarding PLBA types, please see [Holmes, Trueblood, and Heathcote (2016)](http://dx.doi.org/10.1016/j.cogpsych.2015.11.002)

 ## Further information
-Please see my [tutorials site, Cognitive Model](https://yxlin.github.io/), for more details.
+Please see my [tutorials site, Cognitive Model](https://yxlin.github.io/), for more examples.

 ## Prerequisites
  - R (>= 3.4.0)